Madison Parish, Louisiana

 Madison Parish (French: Paroisse de Madison) is a parish located on the northeastern border of the U.S. state of Louisiana, in the delta lowlands along the Mississippi River.
 As of the 2020 census, the population was 10,017.
 Its parish seat is Tallulah.
-The parish was formed in 1839.
+It was created by the Louisiana legislature on January 19, 1838, from part of Concordia Parish and was organized by 1839.